sanidhya99/DYORD/README.md

 # DYORD

+Project Configuration
+Install required dependencies by running the following commands:

+shell
+Copy code
+pip install django-restframework
+pip install djangorestframework_simplejwt
+pip install django-cors-headers
+Set up the Django project and apps by running the necessary migrations.
+Navigate to the project directory containing the manage.py file and execute the following command:

+shell
+Copy code
+python manage.py migrate
+Once the migrations have been applied successfully, start the Django development server:

+shell
+Copy code
+python manage.py runserver
-intern task
+The server should now be running at http://localhost:8000. intern task
 This Django project consists of three apps: "register," "info," and "dealing."
 Each app has its own set of functionalities and permissions.
 Below is an overview of each app and its components.